Everything you need to know about CFDs

 There are many advantages and risks of trading CFDs, so it's important to learn as much as you can about them so you can make the best decisions to help you reach your investing and trading goals.

-Please note that there are costs associated with entering into a CFD position and exiting known as commission which should be considered.
-Additionally there is cost associated with holding a position short overnight known as the cost to borrow.
-Over 64% of retail investor accounts lose money when trading CFDs with this provider.
+Please note that there are costs (known as commission) associated with entering and exiting a CFD position, which should be considered.
+Additionally, there is a cost associated with holding a position short overnight, known as the cost to borrow.
+62% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.

 What are the advantages of trading CFDs?

-While there is always risk when you decide to trade or invest in any instrument, there are some advantages of trading CFDs.
+While there is always risk when you decide to trade or invest in any instrument, there are some advantages to trading CFDs.

 Two major advantages that CFDs (contracts for difference) offer over traditional stocks are leverage and shorting.